The roles of bulk and surface thermodynamics in the selective adsorption of a confined azeotropic mixture

 Clearly, the neural functional approach offers a route to fully harness the advantages of cDFT over molecular simulations.
-While the LMFT-style hyper-DFT arguably remains essential for systems dominated by long-range interactions, many systems can now be tackled simply by learning $\{c^{(1)}_{\alpha}\}$, without invoking any of the standard approximations of liquid-state theory.
+While the \tcr{LMFT-based approach} arguably remains essential for systems dominated by long-range interactions, many systems can now be tackled simply by learning $\{c^{(1)}_{\alpha}\}$, without invoking any of the standard approximations of liquid state theory.
 In this light, can traditional strategies---such as decomposing the system into a repulsive reference plus mean-field attraction, as in FMT-based approaches---still play a meaningful role?

 We argue that the answer is ``yes.''
 Our reasons are twofold.
-First, when the bulk equation of state (EoS) is well established by other means, the hyper-DFT mean-field framework described in Ref.~\onlinecite{buiFirstPrinciplesApproach2025} offers a straightforward way to leverage the rich information that it encodes.
+First, when the bulk equation of state (EoS) is well established by other means, the \tcr{LMFT-based} framework described in Ref.~\onlinecite{buiFirstPrinciplesApproach2025} offers a straightforward way to leverage the rich information that it encodes.
 By adopting this strategy, we can focus efforts where they are most needed: neural cDFT can be targeted to the study of inhomogeneous systems where its advantages are most pronounced, leaving the bulk physics to the already-known EoS.
 Second, while cDFT itself is more efficient than molecular simulations, neural cDFT comes with an initial computational overhead in obtaining the training data.
 Decomposing the system into a repulsive reference---treated with neural cDFT---and mean-field attractive interactions, opens the door to a ``train once, learn many'' strategy, where a single, accurate repulsive reference can be reused across multiple systems.
 Such an approach becomes particularly advantageous in the case of mixtures; in this article, we demonstrate a proof-of-principle for a binary LJ mixture with asymmetric interactions that exhibits azeotropy.